-Warehouses have another button marked Trade Center." Α designated as a trade center is the preferred destination for merchants to unload their imports.
+Warehouses have another button marked "Make Trade Center."
+A warehouse designated as a trade center is the preferred destination for merchants to unload their imports.
 If your trade center is full or isn't working, merchants take their goods to the working warehouse with empty space that's closest to your trade center.
 The city can only have one trade center at a time, so telling a new warehouse to become the trade center automatically cancels the status of the warehouse that previously held that distinction.
 The first warehouse you build in a new city automatically becomes the trade center.